- Prospective Students

 Prerequisite(s): Sociology 100 or consent of instructor.
 The five primary institutions (family, religion, economy, education government) as they affect and are affected by race, class, and gender in America.
 Explores interrelationships among those institutions and between various racial and other groups.

-SOCL 375: Diversity in American Society, with A. Onyekwuluje
+SOCL 375 Diversity in America Society, with A. Onyekwuluje (On-Demand)

 Prerequisite(s): SOCL 100 or consent of instructor.
 Sociological analyses of ways societal institutions create and shape intergroup diversity.
 Focuses on the elements of social organization and their relationships to diversity.